teremterem/MiniAgents/README.md

 For more advanced usage, check out the [examples](examples) directory.

-## Motivation behind this project?
+## 💡 Motivation behind this project

 There are three main features of MiniAgents the idea of which motivated the creation of this framework: